yonahforst/node-challenge-quote-server/README.md

 ### Overview

-In this exercise the user will send data trought the url.
+In this exercise the user will send data through the url.

 When the user changes the url like this: